Feature #8769: Remove "Snapshot" module and integrate its functionality into the stack

 - In LT-Mode, [z] shows the image with the active stack and [shift]+[z] shows the original image

 - In DR-Mode, [z] shows the image with the active stack and [shift]+[z] shows the image with the second-to-last level of the active stack.

 This behaviour is (I hope) not too confusing and will allow a quick check of the effect of the current plugin.

 What do you think?

-#8 Updated by Johannes Hanika almost 6 years ago
+#8 Updated by Johannes Hanika about 6 years ago

 i like the press-z-get-original idea. auto-creating snapshots sounds costly and will preemptively slow down processing for everybody, so i don't think that's a good idea.

 making snapshots more powerful is out of the scope of this ticket, we have another one for that (ticket #8769)